rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 git push
 ~~~
 ### Step 4 - Review the Diff
-Run the Job-template `network_brownfield_diff` Job template for the diff.yml playbook to identify the difference between the SSOT `host_vars` versus the running configuration on the switch.
+Run the Job-template `Network-brownfield-diff` Job template for the diff.yml playbook to identify the difference between the SSOT `host_vars` versus the running configuration on the switch.
 Note the change you made to E1/1...
 * Notice the job template is running in `check mode` as to not apply any changes.

 - Click into the changed output and json link to see the builtin diff: